Skip to content

 Once you have established some fundamental performance values, it’s time to load test.
 The number of users can be gradually increased to reach the critical threshold – the point where errors and system malfunctions start to appear.
 Load testing should be performed over a set period.
 This test is intended to verify the stability of an app when load levels approach the critical point.

 After the breaking point has been determined through load testing, continue to increase the load on your systems to perform stress testing.
-A gradual increase in load levels helps detect components which aren’t working correctly.
-This highlights the types of problems that occur, as well as identifies the parts of the system that require strengthening.
+A gradual increase in load levels helps detect components that aren’t working correctly.
+This highlights the types of problems that occur, as well as identifying the parts of the system that require strengthening.

 Load and resistance: additional tests